kvzivn/react-oath-boilerplate/README.md

-# A React boilerplate
+# A simple React boilerplate
-using Redux, a fake REST API, and Oath2
+With Redux, Browserify, Mocha, and Gulp